 Play

 Getting started.
-Right after signing up, we have a clear answer to “What does the app do?”
-The app structure and navigation tells the player what the app does.
-To get the best experience as a part of the first session, players are encouraged to play a game and explore the app to see what can they do.
-All of the past and ongoing and future games are here too!
+Right after signing up, we answer “What does the app do?” through the app structure and navigation.
+To get the best first-session experience, players are encouraged to play a game and explore what they can do.
+Past, ongoing, and future games are here too!

 New Game